 Geoff Campen – Senior Associate

-As the firm’s only Associate, Geoff is responsible for leading his own projects, helping other project managers and staff, and taking the lead when John is not around.
+As the firm’s Senior Associate, Geoff is responsible for leading his own projects, helping other project managers and staff, and taking the lead when John is not around.
 With his many years at the firm under his belt, Geoff is also the go-to guy for “how we do things” and has made an enduring contribution to the firm design-wise.
 Geoff and John constantly push each other to keep improving the firm’s design direction while honoring the firm’s history and portfolio.

 Geoff lives with his wife Diana in San Francisco, travels and explores as much as possible, creates and collects art, and plays soccer when possible.
 He strongly believes in socially relevant modern design, and strives to apply these sensibilities to his personal and professional work.